ucsb-cs156/w22/_labWIP/jpa00.md

 This lab checks that you can succesfully edit, compile, run and submit a simple `HelloWorld.java` to Gradescope for grading.

+You can do this lab from your own system if you have Java 11 and Maven installed.
+Eventually, you'll probably find it helpful to install
+Java 11 and Maven on your own machine (i.e. your own Windows, Mac or Linux machine).
+However, it's likely easier to just go ahead and do this lab directly on CSIL.

+# Do I really need Java 11?

+You may be wondering whether it's ok if you have Java 15 or Java 8, or some other version of Java instead of Java 11.
+This short answer is: for this simple `HelloWorld` lab, it probably won't make a difference, but eventually it probably *will*.
+So if you are going to the trouble of installing Java on your system, try to make sure it's Java 11, *specifically*, which, unlike Java 12, 13, 14 or 15, it considered a *Long-Term Support* release of Java.

+Read more here if you are interested: <https://ucsb-cs156.github.io/topics/java_versions/>

+# Something for everyone to learn

-Note, however, that even if you have done Java programming before, there will be a few things about this HelloWorld.java program that may be unfamiliar to you.
+Note that even if you have done Java programming before, **there may be a few things about this `HelloWorld.java` program that may be unfamiliar to you**.
 These have to do with setting us up for real world programming practices used in large software projects.

 * Rather than compiling with command line tools such as `javac` and running